 Reasons and treatment options – Heilpraxis

-The ear, nose and throat doctor Dr. Michael Medina explained in a recent contribution from the renowned Cleveland Clinic (USA) the most common reasons for a salty taste in the mouth and what you can do about it.
+The ear, nose and throat doctor Dr. Michael Medina explained in a recent contribution from the renowned Cleveland Clinic (USA) the most common reasons for a salty taste in the mouth and what you can do regarding it.

 Why does the mouth taste salty?